FriendlyUser/chatgpt-blog-generator/output/books/unpublished/incomplete/excerises.md

 Note that this implementation assumes that the input strings are ASCII strings.
 If the input strings contain Unicode characters, the implementation will need to be modified to handle multi-byte characters.

-Sure, here's an implementation of the Rabin-Karp algorithm for string matching in Go:
+3. Write a function in Golang to implement the Rabin-Karp algorithm for string matching.

 ```golang